codalotl/goagentbench/SPEC.md

 It is assumed that the `goagentbench` exists and is run from this repo's root dir.
 Users may also just do `go run .` instead of compiling the binary.

 There is some path on the filesystem that is the workspace.
 Within this doc, it is referred to as `$WORKSPACE` or just "the workspace".
 It is just `./workspace` unless overridden.
+It can be overridden by the env var `$GOAGENTBENCH_WORKSPACE`.

 In the examples below, I am using `tui_build` as an example scenario.
 It can be replaced with any valid scenario.
 This directory may be referred to as `$SCENARIODIR`.